-Naturopathic doctors follow six guiding principles that serve as a philosophical platform for everything they do.
-The principles influence how they think about medicine, how they make clinical decisions, and most importantly, how they treat you as a patient.
-Each principle plays a role in guiding naturopathic doctors in diagnosis and treatment.
-The healing power of nature is one of these six core principles.
+Naturopathic doctors (NDs) follow six guiding principles that serve as a philosophical platform for all of naturopathic medicine.
+The principles influence how NDs think about medicine, make clinical decisions, and most importantly, how you are treated as a patient.
+Prevention is one of these six core principles.

-The AANP and the INM would like to acknowledge Amy Rothenberg, ND, for her contributions to the content of this FAQ.
+A service for consumers from the American Association of Naturopathic Physicians (AANP) and the Institute for Natural Medicine (INM).
+The AANP and INM would like to acknowledge Amy Rothenberg, ND, for her contributions to the content of this FAQ.